giannilmbd/dynare/doc/manual/source/the-model-file.rst

 shocks are specified with the command ``shocks``.

 In a stochastic framework, the exogenous variables take random values in each period.
-In Dynare, these random values follow a normal distribution with zero mean, but it belongs to the user to specify the variability of these shocks.
-The non-zero elements of the matrix of variance-covariance of the shocks can be entered with the ``shocks`` command.
+In Dynare, these random values follow a skew normal distribution with zero mean, but the user must specify the variability and skewness of these shocks.
+The non-zero elements of the covariance matrix and the coskewness tensor can be entered with the ``shocks`` command.

 If the variance of an exogenous variable is set to zero, this variable will appear in the report on policy and transition functions, but isn’t used in the computation of moments and of Impulse Response Functions.
 Setting a variance to zero is an easy way of removing an exogenous shock.
+If not specified, all skewness coefficients are assumed to be zero, and thus the shocks follow a Gaussian distribution.

 Note that, by default, if there are several ``shocks`` or ``mshocks`` blocks in the same ``.mod`` file, then they are cumulative: all the